meteor/guide/content/using-packages.md

 @import 'npm-package-name/stylesheets/styles.css';
 ```

-You can also import CSS direclty from a JavaScript file to control load order if you have the `ecmascript` package installed.
+You can also import CSS directly from a JavaScript file to control load order if you have the `ecmascript` package installed.

 Importing CSS from an npm package in a JavaScript file using ES2015 `import`;
 ```js